 With London eternally stealing the gastronomic spotlight, it’s easy to miss the array of foodie gems that are scattered across the UK.
 So just in case you’re lucky enough to escape the capital and taste the clean air of the provinces, we have compiled a list of our top ten Michelin-starred restaurants outside of London.
-Whether you’re as far south as Cornwall’s Port Isaac, or as northerly as Perth and Kinross, there’s no need to lower your fine-dining standards – The Handbook have found the best of Britain’s culinary offerings, nationwide.
+Whether you’re as far south as Cornwall’s Port Isaac, or as northerly as Perth and Kinross, there’s no need to lower your fine-dining standards – The Handbook has found the best of Britain’s culinary offerings, nationwide.

 What: The Top Pick